Turkey steps up Syria border shelling

 Turkey's military and intelligence chiefs are in Moscow to try to get Russia's agreement to allow Turkish planes to use the Russian-controlled airspace above Afrin.

-Russia's acquiescence will be essential for any Turkish operation.
-It is a key ally of Syrian President Bashar al-Assad and has a contingent of soldiers at the airport in the centre of Afrin.
+Russian consent is essential for any Turkish operation.
+Moscow is a key ally of Syrian President Bashar al-Assad and has a contingent of soldiers at the airport in the centre of Afrin.

+On Friday, the Anadolu news agency reported that Russian military personnel in Afrin were leaving in groups.

 - Why Turkey is poised to attack Kurdish enclave in Syria